New Display, Book & Events

 Bishop’s powerful and groundbreaking ceramic work engages with the artist’s Jamaican heritage, the traditional Caribbean figure of the market woman and the history of women using plants to control their own bodies to resist enslavement during colonial times.

-The Keeper of All The Secrets (2023), Jacqueline Bishop.
-Photography by Natalia Janula.
+- Conversation: The story behind… The Keeper of All The Secrets

 The artist explains, “Abortion remains contested to this day as the recent Supreme Court ruling in the United States demonstrates [Roe v.
 Wade 1973 which legalised abortion in the USA was overturned in 2022] and even on the island of Jamaica abortion remains illegal.
 Consequently, trafficking in plants that could aid in abortion was illegal for both the market woman and the woman seeking to end an unwanted pregnancy.
 In this way the market woman became the “The Keeper of All the Secrets”: She had to be secretive enough to protect herself as well as the girls and women she was helping.
 All of this is showcased in a tea set outlined in gold making the point that enslavement, colonialism, slavery gave rise to luxury commodities enjoyed in Europe as in this tea set.”